 The Guardian, and is considered one of the quirkiest and most offbeat websites of the region.
 They’ve channeled all that insider know-how into a travel guide bound to give you a mind-blowing Delhi experience.
 The Delhi Walla Food + Drink will take you on a culinary excursion through Delhi, featuring (alongside photographs and typical prices) everything from fine dining to street food.
 Be prepared to bring tons of cravings back home with you.
+Click here to buy.

 'CITIx60 City Guide to Hong Kong' by Vivian Ho and others

 'Clueless in Tokyo: An Explorer's Sketchbook of Weird and Wonderful Things in Japan' by Betty Reynolds

 Clueless in Tokyo, a quirky and artistic introduction to all-things-Japanese.
 Filled with snapshot info on Japanese fashion, food, sports, transportation, holidays, and hobbies, this collection of sketches and blurbs will not only serve as your bucket list for everything you want to see, eat, and experience while visiting this capital city, it will also improve your familiarity with the Japanese language.
+Click here to buy.

 'The Casual Cyclist's Guide To Melbourne: Routes, Rides, Rants And Raves About The City And The Bike' by Matt Hurst

 The Casual Cyclist's Guide To Melbourne will transport you through this global city on two wheels — featuring info on everything from the history of cycling culture in Melbourne to the (sometimes clothing-optional) cycling events that take place in the city today.
 This guide also features recommended rides — from two-wheeled pub crawls, to self-guided architecture tours, to trips through the city’s parks.
 Happy trails.
+Click here to buy.